Fondson/relatedanime/README.md

 # Description
 Related Anime is a website used to discover all the different media related to an anime series.
-The creation of Related Anime was motivated by the fact that the popular anime referenence site <a href='https://myanimelist.net/'>MyAnimeList</a> has information on all the related media of an anime series, but no easy way to see it visually.
+The creation of Related Anime was motivated by the fact that the popular anime reference site <a href='https://myanimelist.net/'>MyAnimeList</a> has information on all the related media of an anime series, but no easy way to see it visually.

 # Features
 - implements an Express API server that scraps information from <a href="https://myanimelist.net/">MyAnimeList</a>